 }

-Surprisingly, the value of "42" is printed in cases when main is called with variables denoting the same object, i.e. main(x,y) when “x == y”.
+Surprisingly, "42" is printed in cases when main is called with variables denoting the same object, i.e. main(x,y) when x == y.
 Similar problems arise when the current instance is passed as a parameter to one of its methods.

 Java also allows expressions such as the post increment expression “i++” to be passed as parameters.
 This can cause confusion and it is safer to perform the increment in a separate, prior statement to the call.
-The order of evaluation of parameters proceeds from left to right and care should be taken when side effects modify the same variables such as “testMethod(i++, ++i)”.
+The order of evaluation of parameters proceeds from left to right and care should be taken when side effects modify the same variables such as testMethod(i++, ++i).

 6.32.2 Avoidance mechanisms for language users